inputsh/awesome-linux/README.md

 #### [elementary OS](http://elementary.io/)

 > elementary OS is an Ubuntu-based desktop distribution.
 Some of its more interesting features include a custom desktop environment called Pantheon and many custom apps including Photos, Music, Videos, Calendar, Terminal, Files, and more.
-It also comes with some familiar apps like the Midori web browser and Geary mail.
+It also comes with some familiar apps like the Epiphany web browser and a fork of Geary mail.

 **Latest version:** elementary OS Loki (0.4.1)